rlberry-py/rlberry/README.md

 ## Changelog

-See the [changelog](https://rlberry-py.github.io/rlberry/changelog.html) for a history of the chages made to rlberry.
+See the [changelog](https://rlberry-py.github.io/rlberry/changelog.html) for a history of the changes made to rlberry.

 ## Other rlberry projects